sfarouk3/Starbucks-Capstone-Challenge/Blog.md

 ## Data Exploration and Visualization <a name="ExploratoryDataAnalysisandVisualization"></a>
 in this part we'll explore the datasets to understand more the data and the relation between different variables.

+### 1-Portfolio Data Set

+ 	10 different offers of types bogo, discount and informational offers The offers' channels are concatenated in one column and needs splitting

+#### All the Data Set:
+Pic

+### 2- Profile Data Set

+ 	1. 17000 distinct customers.
+ 	2. Some NaN values in the columns.
+ 	3. Age column has some big values – like 118, this needs to be removed.
+ 	4. Males have higher distribution than Females
+ 	5. Most of the Customers are member since 2017/2018

+ #### Sample of the Dataset
+ pic